 At the start of COVID-19 and stay-at-home orders, various museums, exhibits, and gardens opened their virtual doors to the restless public stuck indoors.
 Not only did this provide an activity to fill their time, but put their brand in front of a larger audience than ever before.

 The cherry on top?
 As a virtual tactic, there’s greater opportunity to reach far more of your audience than before.
-As a virtual webinar, there’s no need for capping the number of attendees, and with virtual tours, integrating links to tours among different tactics, such as social media posts, eNewsletters, or blogs, can increase the reach.
+With a virtual webinar, there’s no need for capping the number of attendees.
+And for virtual tours, integrating the virtual tour links among different tactics, such as social media posts, eNewsletters, or blogs, can increase the reach.

-• Pre-Recorded Virtual tours: A pre-recorded virtual tour provides the consumer with an easy and safe option for visiting the community.
-The sales team is able to provide information about the residence as they’re walking through the residential space.
-In addition to providing seniors with a visual opportunity from the security of their homes, the sales team is able to receive information in return.
+A pre-recorded virtual tour provides the consumer with an easy and safe option for visiting the community.
+The sales team is able to provide seniors with a visual of the residence from the security of their homes and receive information from them in return.
 As gated content on a community’s website, the lead must first provide contact information prior to receiving the tour.
-The sales team is then able to directly follow-up with the interested lead and ensure further communication occurs.
+The sales team is then able to directly follow up with the interested lead and ensure further communication occurs.

-• One-On-One Virtual Tour: Another option for providing virtual tours is personally guiding a prospective resident through a residence.
-The sales team is able to make a meaningful connection with the consumer and answer any questions that arise in real-time.
-If a prospect has a specific area of interest, such as the dining area, the sales representative is able to walk them through the area.
+Another option for providing virtual tours is personally guiding a prospective resident through a residence.
+The sales team can make a meaningful connection with the consumer and answer any questions that arise in real-time.
+For instance, if a prospect has a specific area of interest, such as the dining area, the sales representative is able to walk them through the area.
 A personally guided tour can be accomplished using Skype, Zoom, Facetime, etc.

-• Webinar Events: By making the scheduled event into a virtual event, your sales team still has the opportunity to engage with your leads and prospects, hold a Q&A panel, or even a fun lead nurturing event to show the spirit of the community.
+By adapting a pre-scheduled event into a virtual event, your sales team still has the opportunity to engage with your leads and prospects, hold a Q&A panel, or even hold a fun lead nurturing event to show the spirit of the community.
 Webinar platforms include Zoom, GoToMeeting, and Webex Meetings.
 The platforms have a variety of offerings to ensure the event goes smoothly, including chat and muting features.